cybercongress/cybercongress/blog/2019-02-04-ultimate-validator-guide.md

 author: savetheales
 ---

-# What is this
+# What is this?

-The cyberd is a public Delegated Proof-of-Stake (DPoS) protocol based on Tendermint Byzantine Fault-Tolerant consensus, meaning that validator's weight is determined by the amount of staking tokens bonded as collateral.
+The cyberd is a public Delegated Proof-of-Stake (DPoS) protocol based on Tendermint Byzantine Fault-Tolerant consensus, meaning that a validator's weight is determined by the amount of staking tokens bonded as collateral.
 These tokens can be staked directly by the validator or delegated to them by token holders.
 The weight (i.e. total stake) of a validator determines whether or not it is an active validator, and also how frequently this node will have to propose a block and how much revenue it will obtain.

 # Validators

 The maximum number of validators is 146.
-If number of active validators is less than 146 all of them take a part of signing blocks.
-If more - top 146 with staked tokens will in a active validators set.
+If the number of active validators is less than 146 all of them take a part of signing blocks.
+If more - the top 146 with staked tokens will, in a active validators set.

 # Validators requirements

 Rank calculation on a cyberd is benefit GPU computation.
-They easy to parallelize that why is the best way is to use GPU.
+They are easy to parallelize, which is why it is best to use GPU.

 Minimal requirements for the next two weeks (until the middle of February):